Correlations in the continuous multispecies TASEP on a ring: Preliminaries

-\item Hence for each $\ell$, $m_\ell$ particles in the last row are labelled as $\ell$.
+\item Hence for each $\ell$, $m_{\ell}$ particles in the last row are labelled as $``\ell"$.
 Let $\omega$ denote the word formed by the labels in the last row.
-Then, $\omega$ is a configuration of the multispecies TASEP of type $m$.
-Let $\mathbf{B}$ denote this projection map.
-Then, $\omega$ is known as the \textit{projected word} of $M$ and we write it as $\omega=\mathbf{B}(M)$.
-The projected word for the multiline queue in Figure ~\ref{fig:MLQ} is 3345515525145; see Figure~\ref{fig:bpe1}. \end{enumerate}

-The connection between the stationary distributions of the multiline process and the multispecies TASEP is established by the following theorem given by Ferrari and Martin~\cite{ferrarimartin}.
+Then, $\omega$ is a configuration of the multispecies TASEP of type $\textbf{m}$.
+Let $\mathcal{B}$ denote this projection map.
+Then, $\omega$ is known as the \textit{projected word} of $Q$ and we write it as $\omega=\mathcal{B}(Q)$.
+The projected word in Figure ~\ref{fig:bpe1} is 3345515525145. \end{enumerate} The connection between the stationary distribution of the multiline process and that of the multispecies TASEP is established by the following theorem by Ferrari and Martin~\cite{ferrarimartin}.

-\begin{thm}\cite[Theorem 4.1]{ferrarimartin} The process on the last row of the multiline process of type $m$ is the same as the multispecies TASEP of type $m$. \end{thm}
+\begin{theorem}\cite[Theorem 4.1]{ferrarimartin} The process on the last row of the multiline process of type $\textbf{m}$ is the same as the multispecies TASEP of type $\textbf{m}$. \end{theorem}